Skip to main content

 tip

-bd --no-daemon create "CI-generated issue"
+bd create "CI-generated issue"

 • CI/CD pipelines (Jenkins, GitHub Actions)